Hamid Sadighi Neiriz: Painting

-Neiriz’ study of the world art, mostly in direct contact with originals, his own Iranian background, his knowledge of history and religion, and his domicile in the west-east oriented cultural metropolis of Berlin flow into his work.
-Three groups determine Neiriz’ 2001/2002 exhibition at the Spandau Citadel, differentiated by his series “Excavations”, “Fragments” and “Masks”, which stand for the archaic ethno-religious elements of his art.
-The reappearing title "Mask"underlines the importance of the mask for Neiriz, especially those of African Tribal Art.^{7} With his work cycles Neiriz takes up the sensual and spiritual experiences in dealing with ancient art and translates them into his own artistic forms of expression.
+Neiriz's study of the world art, mostly in direct contact with originals, his own Iranian background, his knowledge of history and religion, and his domicile in the west-east oriented cultural metropolis of Berlin flow into his work.
+Three groups determine Neiriz's 2001/2002 exhibition at the Spandau Citadel, differentiated by his series Excavations, Fragments and Masks, which stand for the archaic ethno-religious elements of his art.
+The reappearing title "Mask" underlines the importance of the mask for Neiriz, especially those of African Tribal Art.
+With his work cycles Neiriz takes up the sensual and spiritual experiences in dealing with ancient art and translates them into his own artistic forms of expression.

 Photography

-Photography played a significant role in Neiriz’ early years and was followed by several exhibitions: e.g. at the “Goethe-Institut“ in Tehran in December 1978 during the Iranian Revolution which showcased his social critical photographs taken in Iran before the revolution, one in 1979 at the “Deutsch-Französische Gesellschaft“ in Berlin, titled “Tableaux Parisiens“ which presented his street and architectural photographs taken in Paris.
+Photography played a significant role in Neiriz's early years and was followed by several exhibitions: e.g. at the Goethe-Institut in Tehran in December 1978 during the Iranian Revolution which showcased his social critical photographs taken in Iran before the revolution, one in 1979 at the Deutsch-Französische Gesellschaft in Berlin, titled Tableaux Parisiens which presented his street and architectural photographs taken in Paris.

 The Tehran exhibition included colored as well as black and white photographs.